ruimalheiro/recursive-state-machine/README.md

 # state-machine

-A simple state machine for node.js.
-It allows infinite loops by respecting node's event loop.
+This library implements a simple non blocking recursive state machine for node.js.
+Multiple tasks can be defined for a specific state and multiple states can be defined as well.
+Tasks are called as asynchronous functions and are isolated from each other and result does not transit from task to task.

 ## Example of a configuration: